 Center and corner sharpness performance is very nice and actually very good compared to most 35mm lenses I’ve tested and better in the corners than most 35mm lenses in this price range.

-The lens is sharpest at around f5.6 up to f11 and it’s possible we could even see better performance with higher resolution cameras without an optical lowpass filter, since that does cut some of the performance.
-However, I do start to see a reduction in quality at f16 due to diffraction.
+The lens is sharpest at around f5.6 up to f11 and it’s possible we could even see better performance with higher resolution cameras without optical lowpass filters.
+I do start to see a reduction in quality at f16 due to diffraction.

 Center sharpness is very impressive with the Canon RF 35mm f1.8.
 It’s a little softer at f1.8 but it improves significantly even up to f11.
 The sweet spot is between f5.6 and f11 but you do start to see some very minor diffraction at f11 on the Canon R.